 This itinerary takes you right off the beaten track to experience Patagonia at its wildest

 Riding or walking the wild Patagonian steppe is unforgettable

 Fairy tale scenery of verdant forests and crystalline lakes in the Lake District

 Buenos Aires is a year round destination although October through to April is considered the best time to visit as temperatures are warmer.
 January is the hottest month with an average temperature of 25°C (76°F) and the coldest is July at 12°C (53°F).

 Bariloche and the Lake District is best visited outside of the winter months of June to August, unless you are planning to ski.
-Whilst the weather is generally best in summer, spring and autumn bring beautiful colours and so may be favoured by nature enthusiasts.
+Whilst the weather is generally best in summer, spring and autumn bring beautiful colors and so may be favoured by nature enthusiasts.

 Southern Patagonia is best visited from November to March when temperatures are milder but visitors should be prepared for strong winds and changeable weather at any time.
-It is worth considering travelling outside this time, especially rewarding in April (for autumn colours) or October (for spring flowers) because winds can drop significantly and there are fewer visitors in the National Parks.
+It is worth considering traveling outside this time, especially rewarding in April (for autumn colors) or October (for spring flowers) because winds can drop significantly and there are fewer visitors in the National Parks.
 May to September is winter and many hotels in Southern Patagonia close for the season.